top of page

 10. Fallen Leaf Lake

-Located near South Lake Tahoe, Fallen Leaf Lake is a beautiful alpine lake with magnificent views of snow-capped Mt.
-Tallac in the background.
-The short hike leading to Fallen Leaf Lake is more of a pleasant walk.
-Several trails lead to the lake, but the main trailhead is near Fallen Leaf Lake Campground.
+Located near South Lake Tahoe, Fallen Leaf Lake is a beautiful alpine lake framed by scenic views of snow-capped Mount Tallac.
+The short hike to the lake feels more like a relaxed walk, and while several paths lead there, the main trailhead starts near Fallen Leaf Lake Campground.
+In winter, this area also becomes a great spot for snowshoeing.

 One thing to note: